CPS-IT/project-builder/docs/architecture.md

 Each validator implements the [`ValidatorInterface`](../src/IO/Validator/ValidatorInterface.php).

-> :bulb: Not all validators can be used for each interaction with the `InputReader`.
+> 💡 Not all validators can be used for each interaction with the `InputReader`.

 ### Naming